nanocosmos/docs/docs/webrtc/nanostream_webrtc_secure_ingest.md

 ...

-// 2) pass the JWT on startBroadcast()
+// 2) pass the web token on startBroadcast()

 rtcuser.startBroadcast({jwt: yourJWT });
 ```

-## Verify a JWT
+## Verify a web token

-You can verify a JWT by passing it when calling the verification url:
+You can verify a web token by passing it when calling the verification url:

 - url: https://cts.nanocosmos.de/webcaster/verify
 - method: POST